 - Determine if the company runs a nationwide criminal search, countywide search, drug screening, and/or credit check.

 - Find out how often drug screening and criminal searches are repeated on existing employees.

-Learn the details of the process the home care company uses to get acquainted with a new client—how they prefer to do an initial assessment, how a care plan is composed, what it’s based on, and how they make sure it is followed and adjusted accordingly.
+Learn the details of the process the home care company uses to get acquainted with a new client—how they prefer to do an initial assessment, how a care plan is created, what information it’s based on, and how they make sure it is followed and adjusted accordingly.